-king of shells.
-The brothers came from I-thorno to woo the sun-beam of Tormoth wild.
+Colgorm came in his ship, and Corcul-suran, king of shells.
+The brothers came from 1-thorno to woo the sun-beam of Tormoth wild.
 She saw them in their echoing steel.
 Her soul was fixed on blue-eyed Colgorm.
-UI-lochlin's nightly eye looked in, and saw the tossing arms of Strina-dona.
+Ul-lochlin's f nightly eye looked in and saw the tossine arms of Strina-dona.